nidrissi/web/content/post/git-1-preliminaries/index.en.md

   "User" should be understood in a wide sense: if you are working from two different computers, and you download a Git repository on both, then both copies will contain the full history of the repository.
   In addition to making many things easier, this adds an extra layer of security: if you lose your laptop, your desktop will still contain the full history of all the changes you ever made to your article, for example.

-  This allows theoretically eliminates the need to work with a central server.
-Of course, most people choose to work with one(e.g. GitHub or Bitbucket) for easier collaboration and backup.
+  This also theoretically eliminates the need to work with a central server.
+  Of course, most people choose to work with one (e.g. GitHub or Bitbucket) for easier collaboration and backup.
   But strictly speaking, you could set things up so that nothing leaves your computer(s).

 ## Next steps